The Frogs (band): Sebastian Bach

 In 1997, Jimmy Flemion joined Sebastian Bach's touring band.
-Rather than stripping Jimmy of his trademark bat wings, the whole band adopted costumes as well.
-Jimmy also recorded a side project called The Last Hard Men with Bach, Kelley Deal and Jimmy Chamberlin.
+Rather than stripping Flemion of his trademark bat wings, the whole band adopted costumes as well.
+Flemion also recorded a side project called The Last Hard Men with Bach, Kelley Deal and Jimmy Chamberlin.
 Bach also performed "Lord Grunge" with the Frogs on an infamous MTV appearance on Oddville.
 The Frogs destroyed their set and broke several rules set forth by the show's producers, so the producers retaliated by only broadcasting the first verse of the song.